Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 R. Alan Macksey, Jr. – PRESIDENT

-Carol Campbell Haislip – VICE PRESIDENT
+Mark McGrath – VICE PRESIDENT

 Michelle Harvey Hill – SECRETARY

-Brian Goodman – GENERAL MANAGER
+Brian Goodman – GENERAL MANAGER, EX OFFICIO

 Fallon Goodman – ASSISTANT GENERAL MANAGER